 Lastly, you can also look for the "+" at the top of the CodeStream pane.

 Need to reach teammates that don’t spend a lot of time in the IDE?
 Or maybe some teammates that aren’t yet on CodeStream?
 You can optionally share a codemark out to Slack or Microsoft Teams.
 The Slack integration even allows your teammates to reply directly from Slack.

 The all-purpose codemark for linking any type of discussion to a block of code.
 Ask a question.
 Make a suggestion.
 Document some code.
 Make note of key sections of the codebase.
 The possibilities are endless!

 When something needs to get done there’s always a better chance of it happening if it’s captured as an issue, with someone’s name attached.
-Assign issues as a way of providing informal code review.
+Assign issues as a way of reporting bugs.
 Or manage your tech debt by capturing items as tracked issues instead of inline FIXMEs.

 When you create a codemark, CodeStream automatically mentions the people that most recently touched of the code you are commenting on.
 They may be the best people to answer your question, but you can, of course, remove those mentions and manually mention someone else if appropriate.

 It may be the case that the people that have touched the code aren't yet on CodeStream, in which case CodeStream will provide checkboxes to have them notified via email.
 They can simply reply to the email to have their comment posted to CodeStream, and of course they can install CodeStream to participate from their IDE.

 Maybe you’re on a feature branch, have local changes, or simply haven’t pulled in a while.
 There are countless reasons why the code you’re looking at might be different than what a teammate is looking at, and as a result, there will be plenty of times when the code referenced in a codemark doesn’t match what you have locally.